-3.15.1 Direct Referencing
+3.16.5 Direct Referencing (ref:)

-Direct referencing is very simple.
-The name of the sub-template is known when the master template is being created.
+Direct referencing is simple - the name of the sub-template is literally placed in the master template.

-The name of the sub-template is literally used in the reference.
 The way to create a direct reference is to use a field prefixed with "ref:".

 For example <<ref:process1.doc>> will cause the template process1.doc to be inserted.
 The following example shows how this would look in a template: